Ring

 Mamadou is also a free & open source advocate.
 But with a high focus on electronics, in fact, he spend most of his time in his fablab, playing with 3D printing, robots, micro controlers, sensors, etc ...
 Everytime I have a problem with my circuits, I just ask him for help.

 Romaric, intelligent, amazing, awesome guy.
 Passionate about everything he does.
 Currently tackling one of the biggest challenges in Africa: no addresses.
-He is fascinated by people who try new things.
 I am lucky to have met this gentleman.

 Alassane's motto is to help as many people as possible.
 To reach that goal, he did many things.
 Among others, he founded "Métisse de l’Empire", to run activities that will generate incomes for non-profit organizations involved in social issues around Senegal.
 He's also one of the people behind l'Empire des enfants, a non-profit that tries to help underprivileged/abandoned children.